cedric-dufour/pi-station/software/sleepy-pi/README.md

   for the _Switched Expansion Power_ pins position

-* `EXPANSION_TEMPERATURE`: set to `true` to power the Sleepy Pi Expansion power depending on the temperature (requires `TEMPERATURE_PIN` to bet set); if `EXPANSION_TEMPERATURE_ONLY` is set to `false`, the Expansion power will always be switched on when the Raspberry Pi itself is on rather than depending only on the temperature
+* `EXPANSION_TEMPERATURE`: set to `true` to power the Sleepy Pi Expansion power depending on the temperature (requires `TEMPERATURE_PIN` to bet set), while the `EXPANSION_TEMPERATURE_MODE` allows to specify whether to also depend on the Raspberry Pi power rather than only the temperature

 [sleepy-pi-pinout]: https://spellfoundry.com/docs/connecting-the-sleepy-pi-2-expansion-io/